Dambulla Cave Temple

 Painting and the caves of Dambulla

-- All of alternate caves contain statues and paintings speaking to various epochs of Sinhalese sculpture and painting.
+- All of the alternate caves contain statues and paintings speaking to various epochs of Sinhalese sculpture and painting.

-- In any case this place is a mine of decorative outlines, the patterns of which look like those of Sigiriya.
+- In any case, this place is a mine of decorative outlines, the patterns of which look like those of Sigiriya.

-- To an understudy of the historical backdrop of Buddhism a careful investigation of the paintings of Dambulla gives a decent deal of source material.
+- To an understudy of the historical backdrop of Buddhism, a careful investigation of the paintings of Dambulla gives a decent deal of source material.

 - It is generally accepted that the classical school of Sinhalese painting ceased to exist after the fall of the Polonnaruve kingdom at the finish of the twelfth century.

 - There are no extant examples of this style after the thirteenth century.
 It is from the seventeenth and eighteenth centuries that we have, once again, examples of crafted by a school of indigenous painters.

 - This new school does not appear to have had its foundations in the artistic traditions which created the masterpieces of Sigiriya and Polonnaruva.